angelol/image-generator-mcp-server/README.md

 ## 🌟 Overview

-This is a Model Context Protocol (MCP) server that brings OpenAI's DALL-E 3 image generation capabilities directly into the Cursor editor.
+This is a Model Context Protocol (MCP) server that brings OpenAI's DALL-E 3 image generation capabilities to any MCP-compatible application including Cursor, Claude Desktop, Windsurf, and more.
 With a simple function call, you can generate high-quality AI images and save them to any location on your filesystem.

 > **💡 Fun fact**: The logo for this project was generated using this very tool!